Morning Practices for Achieving Success

 Using that window intentionally, rather than handing it over to email and social media, is one of the clearer advantages available to anyone.

 There is also the decision fatigue piece.
-Research from cognitive science consistently shows that our ability to make good decisions degrades over the course of the day.
+Research from cognitive science consistently shows that our ability to make good decisions degrades throughout the day.

 Building habits into your morning reduces the number of decisions you need to make before the cognitively demanding work of your day even begins.
-That is not a small thing over time.
+Over time, that adds up.

 Characteristics of the Best Morning Routines for Success